lolbat/What-is-wrong-blog/content/posts/Preflightpart2.md

     - Rich
 ---

-I have continued to work on my [/posts/Preflight/](Preflight) script over the last day or two.
+I have continued to work on my [Preflight script](/posts/preflight/) over the last day or two.
 After I posted about it I changed the output using the [Rich library](https://github.com/Textualize/rich) to add some command line pizzaz to it.

 ![Jazz hands!](/images/pizzaz.jpg)